 Yoga uses a combination of carefully controlled poses and postures with specific breathing techniques.
 On the surface, it can appear as though the slow, gentle movements don’t achieve a great deal.
-However, the act of working through each pose while focusing on controlled breathing has a number of physical, mental and spiritual benefits.
+However, the act of working through each pose while focusing on controlled breathing has a number of physical, mental, and spiritual benefits.

-Direct Attention Inwards
+Direct Attention Inward

-One of the primary objectives of yoga is to direct the person’s attention inwards to contemplate inner health at the same time as acknowledging the spiritual aspects of a person’s nature.
+One of the primary objectives of yoga is to direct the person’s attention inward to contemplate inner health at the same time as acknowledging the spiritual aspects of a person’s nature.
 Even while the mind is focused solely in the present moment, the body is being led through a series of poses designed to improve self-control and discipline.

 At its core, yoga comprises a range of different elements that encompass various principles and practices for living a meaningful and self-disciplined life.
 Not only do people who practice yoga have the opportunity to relax and unwind mentally in a calming environment, but there is also the advantage of building physical strength and flexibility using gentle exercises.

-Concentration and Determination
+Concentration & Determination